Astra Superstars: Gameplay

 Unlike most fighting games, Astra Superstars features the small basic moves and the large Star Special moves, but no medium-sized special moves.
 The player can summon a shield around the character.
 If the player constantly attacks an opponent that is guarding, the guard breaks, making the opponent briefly unable to move.
 When next to the opponent, the player can "turn behind" the opponent.
 If the player KOs the opponent the second time either with one of two heavy button basic moves or with a Star Special, the opponent will exit the screen.
 If the player aggressively attacks and KOs the dizzied opponent, it becomes a "Doctor Down" KO.
 Like in Data East's 1984 Karate Champ arcade, when the time is up, the judge will determine who fought the best.
 Depending on how the player or opponent wins a round, the winner will have a certain letter placed below his or her lifebar.
 The "V" means the winner KO'd the opponent with a basic move, the "S" means the winner KO'd the opponent with a Star Special, the "D" means the winner aggressively KO'd the dizzied opponent, and "J" means the winner was chosen by the judge.

 Characters

-There are a combined total of twelve characters in this game, eight of which are playable characters, while the last four are non-playable bosses.
+There are twelve characters in this game, eight of which are playable, while the last four are non-playable bosses.